fhmjones/fhmjones.github.io/_sources/git-workflows.md

 The simplest use of GitHub as a repository for your own work only, with local editing.

 1. In your GitHub account, use the big green **New** button to make a new blank repository.
-   1. It will ask you to name it, describe it briefly, declare it as public or private
+   * It will ask you to name it, describe it briefly, declare it as public or private
-   1. Also you should answer the "initialize this repository" by adding README and license files.
+   * Also you should answer the "initialize this repository" by adding README and license files.
 (The "BSD 3-Clause License" is OK.)
 These two should be included as a matter of good practice.
-   1. a .gitignore file is not needed yet, but may be added later.
+   * a `.gitignore` file is not needed yet, but may be added later.
 2. Update the README.md file
-   1. Click the README.md file
+   * Click the README.md file
-   1. Click the edit pencil icon
+   * Click the edit pencil icon
-   1. Add a line or two
+   * Add a line or two
-   1. Below the edit box you will see "Commit changes" information.
-Describe the change in the top one-line box, add optional info if you like, check email, be sure you pick "Commit directly to the master branch" and click the Commit changes button.
+   * Below the edit box you will see "**Commit changes**" information.
+Describe the change in the top one-line box, add optional info if you like, check email, be sure you pick "**Commit directly to the master branch**" and click the **Commit changes** button.
 3. That's all that is necessary.
-4. - Work can be carried out within the GitHub environment.
-Add new or upload files, edit text files (MarkDown or .md files or code, etc.)
+Work can be carried out within the GitHub environment.
+Add new or upload files, edit text files (MarkDown or .md files or code, etc.), commit for version control, and so on.

-The next step is to clone to your local computer so you can work on the project on your own computer or laptop.
+   However, normally work will be done on your local computer so the next step is to clone this repo to your local computer.

-5. Install Git version control system on your own computer.
+5. If not already done, install Git version control system on your own computer.
+See the [git intro page](./git-intro.md).
 6. There are GUIs for all platforms, but it is "safer" to start using the command line, and move to a graphical user interface once you are able to work from the command line.

 ---